dakotacsk/LaplacianOverGaussianOperator/README.md

 ## Usage

 Example usage is shown in example_usage.py.
+More documentation about the mathematical reasoning behind the code and these filters are provided in the [TeachingMaterials](TeachingMaterial) folder.

+## Examples

+An example image `spherical_cow.jpeg` is included in the `img/` directory to help you get started with the package.
+You can use this image to test the functionality of the edge detection algorithm.

 Here are some things you can generate with this library:
 Original Image: